 Working out profits, losses and capital allowances

-This section provides you with the information to let you work out your taxable profits or losses if you are self-employed.
+These pages provide you with the information to help you work out your taxable profits or losses if you are self-employed.
 This guidance also covers the changes to the basis period rules which affect tax years from 2023/24 onwards (this is called Basis Period Reform).

-In this section, we provide information and help which we hope will enable you to prepare your own accounts and work out your taxable profits.
+In these pages, we provide information and help which we hope will enable you to prepare your own accounts and work out your taxable profits.

 In particular, we provide information on the following areas of taxation for the self-employed:

-- How do I work out my taxable profit?
+- How do I work out my taxable profits?

 - What business expenses are allowable?